List of Assassination Classroom characters: Akira Takaoka

-A soldier who trained alongside Karasuma and was jealous of his abilities.
+Akira Takaoka (鷹岡 明, Takaoka Akira) is a soldier who trained alongside Karasuma and was jealous of his abilities.
 He is sent to Class 3-E in order to take over their assassination training, but is forced to leave after being defeated by Nagisa, because of how sadistic his training was.
 He later returns, more insane than ever and he scarred his own face, he was laughed at by his peers after his defeat by Nagisa.
 During Class 3-E's field trip to Okinawa where he poisons more than half the class, with the only cure in his possession, he orders Nagisa and Kayano to bring Koro-sensei to him at his hotel room.
 Instead, Nagisa, Karasuma, and the remaining healthy students infiltrate his hotel and defeat his hired assassins, leading to a confrontation on the hotel roof.
 He then challenges Nagisa to a one on one fight to exact revenge for his earlier defeat, blowing up the case containing the cure to throw Nagisa into despair.
 However, after sustaining a beating at Takaoka's hands, Nagisa manages to stun him with Lovro's secret surefire assassination technique.
 Takaoka's worst fear is realized when Nagisa gives him the same innocent smile he had worn before surprising and defeating Takaoka the first time, before knocking him out with a stun baton.
 Takaoka stated that Nagisa's innocent smile will haunt him in his nightmares for the rest of his life.
 It is then revealed that the cure was unnecessary to begin with, as Takaoka's hired assassins had supplied him with a non-lethal poison, having privately agreed beforehand not to follow their employer's murderous plans.
 Takaoka is then taken arrested by the military, but he was later released from custody and began worshiping Nagisa as a goddess.